LilNesquuik/Swappy/README.md

 ---

+## 🛠️ Features

+- 📅 Flexible update cycles: check for updates on server startup or every round
+- 🔒 Supports both public and private GitHub repositories
+- 📦 Optional dependency downloading
+- ♻️ Self-updating enabled by default (can be disabled)
+- 🧩 Compatible with LabApi & Exiled frameworks
+- 🔍 Commands for manual updates and plugin management
+- 📜 Simple YAML configuration for easy setup

+---

 ## 🏓 Installation
 - Download the version of the plugin that matches your framework (**LabApi** or **Exiled**).
 - Place the `.dll` file in your server's `plugins` folder.
-- Put `Octokit.dll` in your dependencies folder.
+- Put [`Octokit.dll`](https://github.com/LilNesquuik/Swappy/releases/download/1.3.0/dependencies.zip) in your dependencies folder.
 - Restart your server to apply the changes.

 > [!IMPORTANT]
 > You must include **one .dll per framework** in the plugins folder!
 The **LabApi version** will only update **LabApi plugins**, and the **Exiled version** will only update **Exiled plugins**.
 If you place a plugin from a different framework in the plugins folder, the plugin will be downloaded into the wrong folder and simply **won’t be loaded**.

----

-## 🛠️ Features

-- 🚀 Automatically updates selected plugins at server startup
-- 🔒 Supports both public and private GitHub repositories
-- 📦 Optional dependency downloading
-- ⏰ Configurable update frequency: each round or on server startup
-- ♻️ Self-updating enabled by default (can be disabled)
-- 🧩 Compatible with LabApi & Exiled frameworks

 ---